Isa-May/EmoArgumentPool/README.md

 This is the backend of a basic application providing emotional and non-emotional arguments as classified by the best model of my NLP and machine learning project (see...).
 The user may e.g. be a speech writer.
+Please note that the arguments by no means reflect my personal views.
+They are simply the result of a data collection for scientific purposes, from the following sources:

 It is possible to choose arguments on the topics of ''..
 They can be pro and contra, emotional and non-emotional.